Tw1ddle/haxe-gamecentermanager/README.md

 * Single API for Game Center across iOS and Mac OSX.

 Doesn't Support:
-* Fetching challenges.
+* Fetching player challenges.
-* Exposing local player data or profile image to Haxe.
+* Exposing local player data or profile images to Haxe.

 If there is something you would like adding let me know.
 Here it is in action:

 ![Screenshot of it working](https://github.com/Tw1ddle/haxe-gamecentermanager/blob/master/demo/screenshots/unavailable.png?raw=true "Screenshot")

 ### Install ###